 What is Arbutin?

 Arbutin is a naturally occurring compound found in many plants, such as bearberries, blueberries, and cranberries.
 It’s a type of glycoside that is derived from hydroquinone, a substance known for its skin-lightening properties.

 How Does Arbutin Work?

-When applied to the skin, arbutin is absorbed into the cells where it takes on the role of a melanin inhibitor.
-The enzyme responsible for converting tyrosine into melanin, known as tyrosinase, is effectively blocked by arbutin.
+When used on the skin, arbutin is absorbed into the cells.
+This is where it takes on the role of a melanin inhibitor.
+Arbutin effectively block the enzyme responsible for converting tyrosine into melanin, known as tyrosinase.
 This is significant because melanin is the pigment that gives skin its colour.
 Overproduction of melanin can lead to dark spots and hyperpigmentation, uneven skin tone, and other pigment-related issues.

 Arbutin doesn’t stop at merely inhibiting tyrosinase.
 It competes with the enzyme, binding to certain sites and preventing tyrosinase from fulfilling its role in melanin production.
 This reduces melanin production and hence fades hyperpigmentation.
 It also prevents new dark spots from forming.
 Over time, arbutin helps the complexion to become more even and radiant.

 What Are The Different Types of Arbutin in Skincare?

 In general, arbutin is widely praised for being a gentle skin brightening agent.
 It’s suitable for most skin types and is often available in various skincare products like serums, lotions, and creams.
 There are three primary forms of arbutin available in skincare:

 - Alpha Arbutin: this is the most common and effective form of arbutin.
 Alpha arbutin is a glycoside.
 This means it is a glucose molecule attached to a hydroquinone.
 This allows for a controlled, slow release of the active compound and thus provides a gentle brightening effect.
 It’s suitable for all skin types.